Originally published in 2019. Updated for accuracy and freshness in 2025.

 - 1 tablespoon cayenne pepper or 1 large jalapeno pepper

-Don’t garden pests drive you crazy!
+Don’t let garden pests drive you crazy!
 I got together with a couple of my gardening-knowledgeable friends to answer some of our readers’ most pressing garden pest questions and pain points.

 If you would prefer not to watch the whole video, here’s a timeline where we begin to talk about specific garden pests: